microsoft/DMF/Dmf/Modules.Library/Dmf_BufferQueue.md

 ````

 This callback is called when this Module is about to reuse a work buffer.
 Before the Module puts the work
-buffer back in its DMF_BufferQueue Producer list for reuse, the module presents it to the Client via this callback.
+buffer back in its DMF_BufferQueue Producer list for reuse, the Module presents it to the Client via this callback.

 ##### Parameters
 Parameter | Description